C. Alfred Voegeli: Priest

 After ordination he served as rector of St Andrew's Church in Harrington Park, New Jersey.
 In 1937 he was also appointed rector of Trinity Church in Woodbridge, New Jersey.
 In 1938 he was appointed as dean of the Cathedral of St Luke in Ancón, Canal Zone and chaplain of the Bella Vista Children's Home.

 Bishop

 In October 1943, Voegeli was elected Bishop of Haiti.
-Voegeli was consecrated bishop of Haiti by the Presiding Bishop Henry St. George Tucker in St. Peter's Church Morristown, New Jersey, on December 16, 1943.
+Voegeli was consecrated Bishop of Haiti with Presiding Bishop Henry St. George Tucker as chief consecrator in St. Peter's Church Morristown, New Jersey, on December 16, 1943.
 His time as bishop in Haiti was characterized with the growth and expansion of the church in Haiti, especially after gaining government approval in 1947.
 In 1964 he was forced at gunpoint by armed immigration officers to leave Haiti.
 He was escorted to the airport and sent on the first flight to Puerto Rico.
 He continued to administer the diocese from Puerto Rico and later New York.
 He remained bishop of Haiti until his retirement in 1971.
 He died on March 2, 1984, due to a heart attack.